Romani people: Linguistic evidence

-The linguistic evidence has indisputably shown that the roots of the Romani language lie in India: the language has grammatical characteristics of Indian languages and shares with them a large part of the basic lexicon, for example, regarding body parts or daily routines.
+Linguistic evidence has indisputably shown that the roots of the Romani language lie in present-day India: the language has grammatical characteristics of Indian languages and a large part of its basic lexicon shares the same root.

-Romani and Domari share some similarities: agglutination of postpositions of the second layer (or case marking clitics) to the nominal stem, concord markers for the past tense, the neutralisation of gender marking in the plural, and the use of the oblique case as an accusative.
+Romani and Domari share some similarities: agglutination of postpositions of the second layer (or case-marking clitics) to the nominal stem, concord markers for the past tense, the neutralisation of gender marking in the plural, and the use of the oblique case as an accusative.
 This has prompted much discussion about the relationships between these two languages.
-Domari was once thought to be a "sister language" of Romani, the two languages having split after the departure from the Indian subcontinent but later research suggests that the differences between them are significant enough to treat them as two separate languages within the Central zone (Hindustani) group of languages.
-The Dom and the Rom therefore likely descend from two migration waves out of India, separated by several centuries.
+Domari was once thought to be a "sister language" of Romani, the two languages having split after the departure from the Indian subcontinent—but later research suggests that the differences between them are significant enough to treat them as two separate branches within the central zone group of languages.
+The Dom and the Rom, therefore, likely descend from two migration waves from present-day India separated by several centuries.

+The Romani migration hypothesis is supported by several lines of evidence.
+Linguistic analysis shows the Romani language features a unique blend of words present in modern Indian dialects with a high number of military-related words.
+Genetic studies also reinforce this theory by revealing a link between Romani populations and specific communities (castes) in northern India, such as the Jats and Rajputs, which are of upper-caste.

 In phonology, the Romani language shares several isoglosses with the Central branch of Indo-Aryan languages, especially in the realization of some sounds of the Old Indo-Aryan.
 However, it also preserves several dental clusters.
 In regards to verb morphology, Romani follows exactly the same pattern of northwestern languages such as Kashmiri and Shina through the adoption of oblique enclitic pronouns as person markers, lending credence to the theory of their Central Indian origin and a subsequent migration to northwestern India.
 Though the retention of dental clusters suggests a break from central languages during the transition from Old to Middle Indo-Aryan, the overall morphology suggests that the language participated in some of the significant developments leading toward the emergence of New Indo-Aryan languages.